Bryanmankind/Router_Dex/README.md

-Sure, I'll create a README template for deploying a Perpetuals DEX on the Router blockchain.
-This will include instructions for setting up the environment, deploying the smart contracts, and interacting with the DEX.

----

-# Perpetuals DEX on Router Blockchain
+## DEX on Router Blockchain

-## Introduction

-This project deploys a decentralized exchange (DEX) for trading perpetual contracts on the Router blockchain.
-The DEX allows users to trade perpetual contracts with leverage, offering decentralized and non-custodial trading.
+This project involves deploying a decentralized exchange (DEX) on the Router blockchain.
+The DEX enables users to seamlessly swap tokens, providing a secure, efficient, and user-friendly platform for trading digital assets.
+By leveraging the Router blockchain's advanced capabilities, the DEX aims to enhance liquidity and facilitate smooth, decentralized transactions.

-## Prerequisites

-Before you begin, ensure you have met the following requirements:

-- [Node.js](https://nodejs.org/) (version 14.x or later)
-- [npm](https://www.npmjs.com/) (version 6.x or later)
-- [Hardhat](https://hardhat.org/) (for smart contract development)
-- Router blockchain development environment setup
-- A Router blockchain wallet and some test tokens for deployment

 ## Project Setup